-The total budget remaining under the Food Partnership Fund was £11,406.
-8 Initial Direct Awards, to DfC Food Pallet Scheme participants, totalling £7,549 had been approved followed by a further 8 awards totalling £3,857, leaving a zero balance.
+The total budget remaining under the Food Partnership Fund is £11,406.
+8 Initial Direct Awards, to DfC Food Pallet Scheme participants, totalling £7,549 have been approved followed by a further 8 awards totalling £3,857, leaving a zero balance.

-A list of all approved awards for each of the three funds detailed above was circulated for Members' Information.
+A list of all approved awards for each of the three funds detailed above is enclosed for Members' Information.